 - I nearly hyperventilated through the longest, darkest, most decaying tunnel in Slovenia as they took this harrowing half an hour to imagine their life in a submarine and how it would feel to be underwater for months at a time.

 - I took them with me to translate certain interactions with their school because their Italian is fluent and mine is still a work in progress.

 - I followed their imaginations as they peeked through the Berlin Wall, putting themselves right into history effortlessly.

 - It was our boys who discovered that we had the exchange rate calculated incorrectly in Denmark and our groceries were, in fact, quadruple what they cost in Spain.

 - I watched them offer “peace” to other parishioners in a Catholic church in Lisbon, Portugal during Easter Mass as if it was something they do every day.

 - As we climbed the Apuan Alps mountain pass to get to a Carrara marble quarry and I feared for our safety on the icy roads, my 10-year-old said, “Can you imagine doing this in an ox cart like Michelangelo!”

 - When we nearly got separated on the subway in Stockholm, I was still catching my breath as they called a family meeting to discuss future mass transit strategies.

-It should have come as no surprise to me that my 11 year old was imagining his life in his own place, in a foreign land, but nevertheless, it gave me pause.
+It should have come as no surprise to me that my 11-year-old was imagining his life in his own place, in a foreign land, but nevertheless, it gave me pause.
 I wished for this and yet I could not imagine it until now.

 Some days I have to remind myself that this is what I wanted for them but most days I am just trying to keep up and stay close enough to race into the next adventure by their side.
-Never again will who they are be contained because they realize their own power and presence.
+Never again will who they are to be contained because they realize their own power and presence.
 I will follow them until I fully rediscover mine.